aaron7777/lipfeatures/Readme.md

 Based on the result of face detection, four lip corners (left, right, highest and lowest) positions are extracted based on face normalization.
 ####Step 3 - Analysis of Lips Motion
 With lips features of each frame, lips motion is recorded according to the time line.
 Frequency of lip pressing/biting or smiling can be analyzed to help judge whether a person is telling the truth or lying.
+#### Difficulties
+* Low quality video files with noise.
+* Faces with rotation/different sizes caused by camera position and describer's movement.
+* Fast and accurate computation needed to avoid latency

 ###BACKGROUND